IgorShadurin/aptos-memes/DEVELOPMENT.md

-# Development Guidelines for Meme My News
+# Development Guidelines for Meme News Factor

-This document outlines the development rules and standards for the Meme My News project.
+This document outlines the development rules and standards for the Meme News Factor project.

 ## Code Style and Standards